mimium-org/mimium-web/content/en/docs/Contributing/code-of-conduct.en.md

 ## Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify one of the event organizers with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify one of the community organizers with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ## Scope